-Even though he gets by working for that cleaning service.
-Does some resumes and parks cars, all Tony really cares about is his writing.
+Even though he gets by working for that cleaning service; does some resumes and parks cars, all Tony really cares about is his writing.
 I mean, is that idealism or what?
-Not to give a shit about the Jones and just pursue your dream. 'putz' Remarkable and that wants to end it all?
+Not to give a shit about the Jones and just pursue your dream.
+Remarkable and that 'putz' wants to end it all?